dmx-systems/dmx-documentation/docs/user.rst

 Their association type is called "Association".
 For semantic authoring more complex associations are needed to qualify relationships.

+Please keep in mind that the different ways of modeling associations shown below are *options*.
+Often, there is more than one way to do it.
+None of the different ways is right or wrong but one might suit your use case better than the others.
+You can achieve the same meaning via different data models, but they differ in the following respects:

+* how you enter data on the level of instances and
+* how search results are presented.

 .. _user-simple-association-types:

 Creating a simple association type